The Uniquely Scottish Charm of Edinburgh's Festivals

 In 1993 two local promoters, Barry Wright and Pete Irvine, produced a report for Edinburgh which basically said that the city had a fantastic venue and site, Scotland was the home of Hogmanay, and Edinburgh should own it - consequently pitching the idea for a Hogmanay Party.
 And that party would not just last the few minutes around midnight, but last for three days bringing residents and visitors together in a range of music and cultural activity.
 That they succeeded was clearly shown when before long the Edinburgh's Hogmanay celebrations were included in Dave Freeman’s 100 Things To Do Before You Die.

 So there you have it.
 Edinburgh’s Festivals have deep roots in the city and their cultural heritage is now as much part of the vital tapestry of Edinburgh as the stunning built heritage that houses them.
 Their global outlook matched by a local framework.
-They think global and act local – which in any other context would sound corny but, given that the term was first coined by the Edinburgh town planner Patrick Geddes, feels appropriate in summing up the Edinburgh Festivals.
+They think global and act local – which in any other context would sound corny but, given that the term was first coined by the Edinburgh town planner Patrick Geddes, feels appropriate in summing up the uniquely Scottish charm of the Edinburgh Festivals.